viron-src/recrypt_model/readme.md

 If you receive gRPC UNAVAILABLE error with "vgw-db" as the message then this error can be retried.
 This is the only error that should be retried.

-This error can occasionally occur during maintenance.
+This error can occasionally occur during rollover maintenance.
 Implement exponential backoff upto 3 minutes; check the website for any system notifications if still occurring after this.

-We guarantee no downtime on all days except on Tuesdays at 18:00 to 18:30 AM UTC - during this time this error may appear and should last no longer than 1 minute.
+Rollover maintenance is scheduled for Tuesdays at 18:00 to 18:30 AM UTC - during this time this error may appear and should last no longer than 1 minute.
 If this is not acceptable clear your market orders before during this interval.

 If there is no downtime notice banner on the website a few days prior this means there is no downtime scheduled for that week.
 You can additionally use Core::MaintenanceCheck RPC to automate this.